Housing First Project Worker

 PLEASE NOTE THAT HARP DOES NOT ACCEPT CVs.

-IF YOU WISH TO APPLY FOR THE VACANCY ADVERTISED BELOW, YOU MUST COMPLETE THE JOB APPLICATION FORM.
+IF YOU WISH TO APPLY FOR THE VACANCY ADVERTISED BELOW, YOU MUST COMPLETE THE JOB APPLICATION FORM ABOVE.

 Do you believe everyone should have a place to call home and the chance to lead a fulfilling life?

-HARP is a Southend-on-Sea charity working to prevent homelessness and help vulnerable and socially excluded people to transform their lives.
-Each day our staff works with individuals to tackle the underlying causes of homelessness, such as poor mental health or drug and alcohol dependency.
-From supporting people in crisis to helping them take the final steps towards independence and employment, we make a difference to 1200 lives every year.
+HARP is a growing Southend-on-Sea based charity working to prevent homelessness and help vulnerable and socially excluded people to transform their lives.
+Each day our staff and volunteers work with individuals to tackle the underlying causes of homelessness, such as poor mental health or drug and alcohol dependency.
+From supporting people in crisis to helping them take the final steps towards independence and employment, we make a difference to over 1,000 lives every year.

 HARP has exciting new opportunities for Housing First Project Workers, working part-time on a permanent basis working 21 hours per week.